Uniswap/docs/docs/sdk/v3/guides/liquidity/02-modifying-position.md

 1. Adding liquidity to our position
 2. Removing liquidity from our position

-Note that the minting logic is not covered in this guide as it was covered in detail in the [previous guide](./01-minting-position.md).

 At the end of the guide, given the inputs above, we should be able to add or remove liquidity from a minted position with the press of a button and see the change reflected in our position and the balance of our tokens.

 For this guide, the following Uniswap packages are used: